a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

-You'll act as an developer, end user, and administrator, each in different organizations, performing the following steps designed to help you understand what it's like to collaborate as two different organizations working independently, but according to mutually agreed rules in a Hyperledger Fabric network.
+You'll act as an developer, end user, and administrator, each in different organizations, performing the following steps designed to help you understand what it's like to collaborate as two different organizations working independently, but according to mutually agreed rules in a Hyperledger UDO network.

 * [Set up machine](#prerequisites) and [download samples](#download-samples)